davidmam/2013-12-16-dundee/Python/python_testing.md

 This is still a bit manual.
 Fortunately, Python comes with “nosetests” which automates running test scripts like this. [nose](https://pypi.python.org/pypi/nose/) automatically finds, runs and reports on tests.
 Type

-    $ nosetests
+    $ nosetests test_addarrays.py
     .
     ----------------------------------------------------------------------
     Ran 1 test in 0.004s

     OK

-This automatically found all scripts that started with “test_” in the current directory, and automatically ran all functions that started with “test_”.
+This automatically ran all functions that started with “test_”.
 You can check this by breaking the code, e.g.

     $ def addArrays(a, b):
     $     “””Function to add together the two passed arrays, returning